Over fifty two different Bachelor's Degrees and thirty one different Master's Degrees are offered at UNCW.

 If you encounter a Registration Add Error, you may request a Registration Override to allow you to register for the course through mySeaport/SeaNet.
 Here are some tips when requesting Registration Overrides.

-- E-mail the professor who teaches the class (Professors’ Emails can be found in the UNCW Directory)
+- E-mail the 'Registration Override Contact' who is in charge of the specific subject you are requesting.
+If there is no specific contact listed, then email the professor who teaches the class (Professors' Emails can be found in the UNCW Directory)

 - Explain why the Registration Add Error should be excused for your situation